Dragos20Tech/Real-Estate-App/README.md

 # Real Estate Website

 A website I built following instructions from [Brad's Django Dev to Deployment course](https://www.udemy.com/course/python-django-dev-to-deployment/).
-The frontend of the website was not built by me, I just modified it here and there where I thought it was necessary.
+The frontend of the website was NOT built by me, I just modified it here and there where I thought it was necessary.
 Building this website gave me an idea of how much I still need to learn to get better and build my own Django applications.
 I have to say that I have familiarized myself with concepts such as : MVC (Model-View-Controller), URL Mapping, ORM (Object-Relational Mapping), CSRF (Cross-Site Request Forgery) and others that I have never heard of before.